secure-77/Perlite/README.md

 - You can see an example of this in the Release, just uncomment the `//$rootDir = 'Demo';` in the helper.php and see how the build changes, also notice the two metadata.json, one in the perlite folder and one in the Demo folder, depending on your rootDir either the one in perlite or the one in Demo will be used.

 #### Python Parser
-- there is a pythonParser.py to genereate the vis.js JSON structure out of the metadata.json.
+- There is a pythonParser.py to genereate the vis.js JSON structure out of the metadata.json.
 This script is not beeing used anymore but I will let it here.

 ### Dependencies (all included)